bonjourjoel/aicodepub/README.md

 - Instrumentation-based debug: automatically finds and explains bugs in code areas that you don't fully understand
 - Regression investigation via Git history: compares current code to old revisions to find the commit that introduced the regression

+### 👀 Code review

+AICode agent can review PRs using your local Git repo and MCP connectors (GitHub, GitLab, Jira, etc.).

 ### 🧠 Specialized system instructions

 AI Code isn’t a raw chat model plugged into VS Code.
 It runs the model inside a system-instruction layer specialized for programming tasks.